SparkPost/support-docs/articles/user-guide/amp-for-email.md

 | `<script async src="https://cdn.ampproject.org/v0.js"></script>`| The AMP runtime |
 | `<style amp4email-boilerplate>body{visibility:hidden}</style>` | The AMPHTML Email boilerplate.
 This is the CSS boilerplate to initially hide the content until AMP JS is loaded |

-The following example code includes all five required rules and reprements the minimum amount of markup that makes up a valid AMP email message:
+The following example code includes all components listed above and represents the minimum amount of markup required to create a valid AMPHTML email:
 ```json
 <!doctype html>
 <html ⚡4email>